HSF/phoenix/guides/developers/convert-gdml-to-gltf.md

 Just follow the documentation in the above link and you should be good to split your whole geometry into multiple subparts and be able to visualize into Phoenix each one of them seperately or all together with the option to enable and disable each part from the UI!

-Again feel free to open an [issue](https://github.com/HSF/phoenix/issues) if stuck and someone friendly folk will try and help!
+Again feel free to open an [issue](https://github.com/HSF/phoenix/issues) if stuck and some friendly folk will try and help!